 Once my whole head is all oiled up I either braid it or bun it up in order to no get everything oily or – when I have enough time and something nice to watch – I get out my Jaguar hair scissors.
 No matter how careful you treat your hair, you will always find some split ends somewhere.
 This means that cutting those out is an important part of long hair care.
 So whenever there is a possibility, I hunt for those and get rid of them.
 (In case you want more details, I wrote a whole article on how to stop split ends.)

 For this to actually make a difference for the better it is really important to use proper scissors!
 Do not use nail scissors and definitely not craft scissors.
-Buy special hair scissors* and have someone sharpen them regularly.
-Otherwise you achieve an effect opposite of the desired one: Instead of getting rid of split ends, you cause even more!
+Buy proper hair scissors* and have someone sharpen them regularly.
+Otherwise, you achieve an effect opposite of the desired one: Instead of getting rid of split ends, you cause even more!

 How do you manage your hair?
 Do you do something special?
 Or do you mostly just ignore it?
 Let me know in the comments!